Spain says it will ease residency for Britons in case of no-deal Brexit

 The Spanish government approved a decree last month to hire 1,735 new public workers to deal with the consequences of Brexit, particularly in border and customs control.

-(This story was refiled to restore dropped word ‘said’ from the first paragraph)
+(This story was refiled to restore dropped word ‘said’ from first paragraph)

 Writing by Ingrid Melander, editing by Larry King